Skip to contents

 # Formulate a model using Stan where series share a cyclic smooth for

-# seasonality and each series has an independent random walk temporal process;
+# seasonality and each series has an independent AR1 temporal process.

 # Set run_model = FALSE to inspect the returned objects